Generic name: potassium aminobenzoate (po TAS ee um a MEE noe BEN zoe ate)

 Before taking this medicine

-You should not use potassium aminobenzoate if you are allergic to it.
+You should not use potassium aminobenzoate if you are allergic to it, or if you are also taking a sulfa drug.

 How should I take potassium aminobenzoate?